AaronWatters/H5Gizmos/doc/GizmoLink/Scripts.md

 or command line arguments.

-The `H5Gizmos/python/scripts/hello_env.py` listed below is included in the `H5Gizmos` module to illustrate the mechanics of creating Gizmo entry points.
+The `H5Gizmos/python/scripts/hello_env.py` listed below is included in the `H5Gizmos` package to illustrate the mechanics of creating Gizmo entry points.

 <a href="https://github.com/AaronWatters/H5Gizmos/blob/main/H5Gizmos/python/scripts/hello_env.py">
 Content of hello_env.py</a>